maivincent/arribachocolat/_i18n/en/_posts/2022-02-09-pacari-60-maracuya.md

 ---
 layout: post
-title:  "Pacari - Chocolate Organico con Maracuya 60% - Passionfruit"
+title: Pacari - Chocolate Organico con Maracuya 60% - Passionfruit
 tags: [Dark, Maracuya]
 categories: [Pacari]
 ---

 Sometimes there are little mysteries that spice up everyday life.
 For example, the fact that I waited until February 9, 2022 to write about this chocolate, which is a classic for me, and a first choice for gift giving.
 It was while doing the translations that I realized this!